-No. You are welcome to use the camera on your phone or another camera.
-Just remember to upload your sightings before the competition round closes!
+No. You can use the camera on your phone or another camera.
+Just remember to upload your sightings to the QuestaGame app before the competition round closes!

 I am located overseas/interstate.
 Can I still participate?

 Yes.
-We highly encourage participants to look for species on campus, however participants can also look for species elsewhere.
-Sightings made off campus will not go towards in-house prizes.
+Participants can also look for species anywhere, however we highly encourage participants to look for species on campus.
+Sightings made off campus will not go towards in-house prizes or Melbourne Plus.

 Can I look for plants as well?

-You are welcome to submit sightings of plants during UniBioQuest, however these will not go towards University in-house prizes.
+You can submit sightings of plants during UniBioQuest, however these will not go towards University in-house prizes or Melbourne Plus.

 By submitting sightings of insects, animals and fungi found on campus, you are helping the University measure and protect its on-campus biodiversity.

-The University has already mapped most of the plants on our campuses through the Biodiversity Baseline Data Project, but hasn't yet mapped all the insects, wildlife and fungi that visit or call our campuses home.
-We need your help to record sightings of these species to help us complete the database, which is why sightings of only fauna and fungi go towards in-house prizes.
+The University has already mapped all of the plants on our campuses through the Biodiversity Baseline Data Project, but hasn't yet mapped all the insects, wildlife and fungi that visit or call our campuses home.
+We need your help to record sightings of these species to help us complete the database.

 My QuestaGame app keeps saying I have reached my daily sighting submission limit.
 How do I increase my limit?